raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

     ]
 ```

 Now we want to count the occurrences of each transition.
 We'll reduce our new list to a pairing between the highest count and a list of transitions that match.
+To facilitate this, we'll turn the arrays for each transition into a string:[^canonical]

-It would be nice if JavaScript gave us a Deep JSON Equality function, bit it doesn't.
+[^canonical]: It would be nice if JavaScript gave us a Deep JSON Equality function, but it doesn't.
 We could go down a rabbit-hole of writing our own comparisoln functions and maps and what-not, but it's simpler to convert the transitions to strings before counting them.
 That's because JavaScript acts as if strings are canonicalized, so they make great keys for objects and maps.

 ```javascript
 const stringifyTransitions = (arr) => arr.map(([from, to]) => `${from} -> ${to}`);